Challah: Variant names

-In the Middle East, regional Shabbat breads were simply referred to by the local word for bread, such as noon in Farsi or khubz in Arabic.
+In the Middle East, regional Shabbat breads were referred to by the local word for bread, such as noon in Farsi or khubz in Arabic.

 Ingredients and preparation

 Most traditional Ashkenazi challah recipes use numerous eggs, fine white flour, water, sugar, yeast, oil (such as vegetable or canola), and salt, but "water challah" made without eggs and having a texture like French baguette also exists, which is typically suitable for those following vegan diets.
 Modern recipes may replace white flour with whole wheat, oat, or spelt flour or sugar with honey or molasses.

 According to Sephardic Jewish observance of halachah, a bread with too much sugar changes the status of the bread to cake.
 This would change the blessing used over the bread from Hamotzi (bread) to Mezonot (cake, dessert breads, etc.) which would invalidate it for use during the Kiddush for Shabbat.
 While braided breads are sometimes found in Sephardic cuisine, they are typically not challah but are variants of regional breads like çörek, eaten by Jews and non-Jews alike.

 Egg challah sometimes also contains raisins and/or saffron.
 After the first rising, the dough is rolled into rope-shaped pieces which are braided, though local (hands in Lithuania, fish or hands in Tunisia) and seasonal (round, sometimes with a bird's head in the centre) varieties also exist.
 Poppy or sesame (Ashkenazi) and anise or sesame (Sephardi) seeds may be added to the dough or sprinkled on top.
 Both egg and water challah are usually brushed with an egg wash before baking to add a golden sheen.

-Challah is usually pareve (containing neither dairy nor meat—important in the laws of Kashrut), unlike brioche and other enriched European breads, which contain butter or milk.
+Challah is always pareve (containing neither dairy nor meat—important in the laws of Kashrut), unlike brioche and other enriched European breads, which contain butter or milk as it is typically eaten with a meat meal.

 Israeli breads for shabbat are very diverse, reflecting the traditions of Persian, Iraqi, Moroccan, Russian, Polish, Yemeni, and other Jewish communities who live in the State of Israel.
-They may contain eggs or olive oil in the dough as well as water, sugar, yeast, salt, honey and raisins.
-It may be topped with sesame or other seeds according to various Minhagim.
+They may contain eggs or olive oil in the dough as well as water, sugar, yeast, salt, honey, and raisins.
+It may be topped with sesame or other seeds according to various minhagim.